CaelumUVic/CSC412-Obsidian/Serious Games/Empathy In Gaming/Depression Quest.md

 #tool ![[Depression Quest.png]]

 ## Summary
-Depression Quest is an interactive fiction game focused on portraying the day-to-day experiences of living with depression.
+On the topic of [[Serious Games and Empathy]] Depression Quest is an interactive fiction game focused on portraying the day-to-day experiences of living with depression.
 It uses text-based scenarios and choice limitations that mirror the condition’s impact.

 ## Applications